The Middle Way

 More of us should use features as the basis for generating requirement documents.
 Features are, after all, the observable behavior of the system.
 They are the only thing the customer - the most important person on the project, he who ultimately pays our salaries - sees.

-Consider converting features to use cases, which are a great way to document requirements.
-A use case is a description of a behavior of a system.
+Consider converting features to use cases, which are a a system.
 The description is written from the point of view of a user who has just told the system to do something in particular, and is written in a common language (English) that both the user and the programmer understand.
 A use case captures the visible sequence of events that a system goes through in response to a single user stimulus.
 A visible event is one the user can see.
 Use cases do not describe hidden behavior at all.

 While there are lots to like about using UML, it is a complex language that our customers will never get.
 UML is about as useful as Esperanto when discussing a system with non-techies.
 Use cases grease the conversation.